dinde451/jarr.d1/Jarulfs_Guide.md

 happens when a monster is set to *stand* mode is that it will check for a target.
 Thus, a monster always has a target, even if it is not activated and no enemy is in sight.
-For a description of target selection, see chapter 5.5.6.
+For a description of target selection, see CHAPTER_LINK_target-selection.
 When a monster is in *stand* mode it will check for a new action by following a special script specific for the attack type the monster has.
-Note that a unique monster, and its mob if any, may have its attack type changed, see chapter 5.4, it will then follow the script of the new attack type.
-For a list of attack type for each monster, see chapter 5.3.3.
+Note that a unique monster, and its mob if any, may have its attack type changed, see CHAPTER_LINK_unique-monsters, it will then follow the script of the new attack type.
+For a list of attack type for each monster, see CHAPTER_LINK_attack-types.
 The script may either end up in the monster being set into a new action type, or remaining in *stand* mode.

 At any time, the game, for each monster, thus has complete knowledge of